kashikamahajan/CHTC-Summer-Research-Facilitation-Project/README.md

 ## ⚙️ Setup and Installation
 1. Clone this repository:
+2. Install all the packages in the requirements.txt
-2. You must have access to:
+3. You must have access to:
   - HTCondor Python bindings
   - Elasticsearch (if querying historical job data)
   ⚠️ Note: Some tools require authentication to the CHTC Elasticsearch instance, which is currently not available to general users.